CodeSleeve/l4-asset-handlebars/README.md

 	<div> Put some html here, {{smeagol}} </div>
 ```

- and after refreshing your page you should be able inspect JST object in your javascript console, and run it as a function
+After refreshing the page inspect JST object in the javascript console and the function

 ```
 	JST['myfirst']({smeagol: 'precious!!!'})